 RESTORATION

-Utah's lakes are poisoned.
+Utah's lakes are contaminated.
 Nobody is doing anything about it.

 Every submerged vehicle is an active contamination event — leaching into drinking water, killing aquatic life, and corroding lake floors for decades.